 M: From woman to woman—how do you see the current situation regarding women in the games industry?

 S: (LOL) That topic is so complex that I am actually currently writing my PhD about “Gender in Games & Gaming” and hence I am not sure I can answer this question in few lines… But as a matter of fact: we are seeing change(s) happening as we speak, and I am really happy things are moving and that young females entering the industry do not face similar prejudices as I had to 10 years ago.

 M: What do you think is the reason for the small number of women working in video games?

 S: (see above) Firstly – there is not one reason, it’s a complex combination of various aspects.
 It starts with the very old stereotype that women just aren’t interested in Tech, goes to female candidates / participants within game-related degrees, women and men are entering the industry differently, women in general have different careers.
 For example: we hardly have women in top management positions at games companies in Germany by now.
 But also factors such as gender pay gap, flexible and part-time working, mindset and attitudes etc. are very relevant.
 There is a huge list of factors (depending on from which perspective you are looking at the issue) but the good news is that compared to few years ago we now gain some clarity and hence can start activities etc.

 M: Could companies profit from hiring more women?
-What special skills do women bring into the industry?
+What special skills do women bring into the games industry?